 Supply chain takes on greater importance for sustainability

-Many companies have already adopted socially and environmentally responsible practices inside their organisations.
+Many companies have already adopted socially and environmentally responsible practices inside their organizations.

-But there’s been a growing realisation that many companies’ impact is much larger because of the products and materials they source from their suppliers, which might not be following the new standards.
+But there’s been a growing realization that many companies’ impact is much larger because of the products and materials they source from their suppliers, which might not be following the new standards.